 Halloween is such a fun Holiday.
 It’s a Holiday that is made for kids and grownups alike.
 There is the cute and kid friendly, and there is the dark and eerie more elegant grownup friendly.
 I have two grownup friendly cocktails, the Black Swan Cranberry Sangria and the Poison Blackberry Martini.
 Both easy and delicious and very dark and elegant.

 This is the more kid friendly cute version.
-I have to say, as someone that people tend to think of as a grownup, (although I am not.
-The other day, I sat in my living room, dancing and singing ‘I’m so excited’ because I was going to watch the Disney movie Tarzan) – I am super excited about these easy Rice and Beans Halloween Jack O’Lantern Peppers.
+I have to say, as someone that people tend to think of as a grownup – I am super excited about these easy Halloween Jack O’Lantern Rice and Beans Stuffed Peppers.
+And the best part is that these can be enjoyed all year long, you just omit the ‘pumpkin carving’.

 I’ve seen a lot of Jack O’Lantern Peppers out there, so the idea isn’t mine, but not sure where to give credit to either.
 The filling is my own.
 Begin with pre-heating your oven to 180C (350F).
-Brown the ground beef in a large saucepan over medium high heat.
+Brown the ground beef in a large saucepan over medium high heat in some canola oil.
 Set aside.

 Reduce to medium heat.
-Add the onion and garlic and sauté until translucent – about 10 minutes.
+Sauté the onion and garlic until translucent – about 10 minutes.
 Add the rice and stir frequently until rice is golden and opaque.
 Add the ground beef, season with salt and pepper, smoked paprika, cayenne and cumin.

 Pour in the broth or water.
 Stir gently.
 Cover and bring to a boil.
 Then reduce to low and simmer until all the liquid is absorbed.
 Approximately 17 minutes, depending a little on the rice.